stpaultim/uc_stripe/README.txt

 https://dashboard.stripe.com/account/apikeys

 d) Download and install the Stripe PHP Library version 2.2.0 or >=3.13.0 from https://github.com/stripe/stripe-php/releases.
+The recommended technique is to use the command

+drush ldl stripe

-Put it in sites/all/libraries/stripe such that the path to VERSION is sites/all/libraries/stripe/lib/VERSION.
+If you don't use "drush ldl stripe", download and install the Stripe library in sites/all/libraries/stripe such that the path to VERSION is sites/all/libraries/stripe/VERSION.
 YOU MUST CLEAR THE CACHE AFTER CHANGING THE STRIPE PHP LIBRARY.
 The Libraries module caches its memory of libraries like the Stripe Library.
 (Version 2.2.0 support is maintained for existing users; version 3.13.0+ supports PHP 7 and will get ongoing support.)
 (With the latest version of the libraries module you can use the command:

-drush ldl stripe

-to download the appropriate library.)

 e) If you are using recurring payments, install version 2.x of the Ubercart Recurring module: